-In 2020, Emma Green, religion and politics writer for The Atlantic, delivered our third-annual Gotto lecture: Red, Fight, and Blue: How Religious America Became So Divided.
-Green has spent nearly a decade covering religious communities at moments of tension and change.
-Her stories include a series on the aftermath of a shooting in a Pittsburgh synagogue in 2018, Christians living in Iraq’s Nineveh Plain, who have reached a demographic crisis after decades of relentless violence and political persecution, and the diaspora communities of Chaldean Catholics who have settled in cities like Detroit.
+In 2020, Emma Green, then a religion and politics writer for The Atlantic, delivered our third-annual Gotto lecture: Red, Fight, and Blue: How Religious America Became So Divided.
+Green, now a staff writer for The New Yorker, has spent nearly a decade covering religious communities at moments of tension and change.
+Her reports include a series on the aftermath of a shooting in a Pittsburgh synagogue in 2018, Christians living in Iraq’s Nineveh Plain, who have reached a demographic crisis after decades of relentless violence and political persecution, and the diaspora communities of Chaldean Catholics who have settled in cities like Detroit.
 These stories, she says, share a common goal: they invite readers to think deeply and differently about faith and community, and to be better neighbors and citizens as a result.
+Replay this lecture.

-In 2019, New York Times columnist and best-selling author David Brooks headlined the Gotto Lecture.
+The New York Times columnist and best-selling author David Brooks headlined the 2019 Gotto Lecture Series.
 In addition to his work as a columnist and commentator, Brooks is the author of four books, including The Second Mountain: The Quest for a Moral Life (2019).
-He is also an executive director of The Aspen Institute, where he leads Weave: The Social Fabric Project.
+He is also an executive director of the Aspen Institute, where he leads Weave: The Social Fabric Project.
 His lecture was entitled, “Sacred Bonds: How to Weave Americans Back Together.”
-A replay of this lecture is available here.
+Replay this lecture.

 Dr. Jonathan Haidt

-The first speaker in the series was the moral psychologist and best-selling author Dr. Jonathan Haidt.
+Our inaugural speaker was the moral psychologist and best-selling author Dr. Jonathan Haidt.
 Dr. Haidt is the Thomas Cooley Professor of Ethical Leadership at New York University’s Stern School of Business.
 He is the author of three books—The Happiness Hypothesis (2006), The Righteous Mind: How Good People Are Divided by Politics and Religion (2012) and The Coddling of the American Mind (with Greg Lukianoff, 2018).
 His lecture—“How Three Terrible Ideas Are Setting Up a Generation for Failure, and How Ancient Wisdom Can Lead to a Brighter Future”—built on the message of these books.